Skip to main content

 What kind of car is best for the snow?

-As we said at the outset, nearly any car properly fitted with winter tires is going to perform at least acceptably in the snow.
+Nearly any car properly fitted with winter tires is going to perform at least acceptably in the snow.
 Still, as our list highlights, some will be better than others.
 If you're shopping for an electric car and plan to drive it regularly through the winter, it's important to know that EVs lose a good bit of their range in cold weather.
-If that's not an issue, many EVs are offered with all-wheel drive, the Rivian R1S SUV and R1T truck have dedicated Snow modes, and the Tesla Cybertruck has a Slippery Surfaces traction control setting.
+If that's not an issue, many EVs are offered with all-wheel drive, the Rivian R1T truck has a dedicated Snow mode, and the Tesla Cybertruck has a Slippery Surfaces traction control setting.

-We pointed out why the Ford F-150 might be the best truck for wintry conditions, but other full-size trucks like the Chevrolet Silverado, GMC Sierra, Ram 1500 and Toyota Tundra also have good ground clearance and are all offered with optional four-wheel drive.
-The same can be said of full-size SUVs like the Chevrolet Tahoe and Ford Expedition.
+We pointed out why the Ford F-150 might be the best truck for wintry conditions, but other full-size trucks like the Chevrolet Silverado, GMC Sierra, Ram 1500 and Toyota Tundra also have good ground clearance and are all offered with four-wheel drive.
 General Motors' Chevy and GMC models with four-wheel drive come standard with an automatic mode that offers some just-in-case peace of mind when a little snow starts falling.

 Is 4WD or AWD better in snow?

-The difference between all-wheel drive and four-wheel drive comes down to the speeds at which the front and wheels turn.
-Traditionally, trucks and SUVs with body-on-frame construction — these include all the popular full-size pickup trucks and utility vehicles like the Chevrolet Tahoe and Ford Expedition — have transfer cases between the engine and transmission that split power from front to rear and usually offer both High and Low ranges.
+The difference between all-wheel drive and four-wheel drive comes down to the speeds at which the front and rear wheels turn.
+Traditionally, trucks and SUVs with body-on-frame construction — these include popular full-size pickup trucks like the Ford F-150 on our list — have transfer cases between the engine and transmission that split power from front to rear and usually offer both High and Low ranges.
 When locked into 4WD, the front and rear wheels rotate at the same speed, and that means they are best reserved for slick roads or when driving on dirt or through mud.

 A few decades ago, trucks and SUVs with 4WD required manual interaction to switch from rear- to four-wheel drive.
 These days, full-time 4WD systems are common and recommended for drivers who live in areas often pounded by snow.

-Full-time AWD is commonly offered by today's popular crossovers.
+Full-time AWD is commonly offered by today's popular crossovers but is also an option on several sedans.
 These are mostly set-and-forget systems that use sensors and computers to adjust how much power goes to each wheel.
 That means they can be used on all types of road surfaces.
-Some AWD systems feature more advanced technology that allows them to split power from side to side instead of just front to rear, and some can be locked to simulate 4WD systems.

 Which is better, 4WD or AWD?
 There's no simple answer.
-The lines between all- and four-wheel drive have been blurred as automakers seek to design vehicles that appeal to a wide range of buyers.
+The lines between AWD and 4WD have been blurred as automakers seek to design vehicles that appeal to a wide range of buyers.
 For drivers looking for ultimate traction in snowy conditions, vehicles with either full-time 4WD or an advanced AWD system like those highlighted in this article will offer similar benefits.
 Read "AWD vs. 4WD: What's the Difference?" for a more detailed discussion.

 What features make a car drive better in the snow?